You may want to use the church video, "The Works and Designs of God" from "Teachings from the Doctrine and Covenants.

 "Joseph...thanked the gentleman for his kindness, and, leaving the stage, they proceeded together.
 When they reached our house it was nearly daylight.
 The stranger said he was under the necessity of leading Joseph the last four miles by the arm; for nature was too much exhausted to support him any longer..."
 (History of Joseph Smith, p.
 126-129, quoted in Latter-day History, p.
 31)

-Joseph's parent fed Joseph and the stranger a little breakfast and sent for Mr. Harris.
-He always came immediately when called upon, living just next door, and they expected him to join the rest of them for breakfast.
+Joseph's parents fed Joseph and the stranger a little breakfast and sent for Mr. Harris.
+He always came immediately when called upon, living just next-door, and they expected him to join the rest of them for breakfast.
 At 8:00 they set the table, but he didn't come.
 At 9:00 he didn't come.
 10:00.
 11:00.
 Noon.